Dream job? Get paid to watch Netflix shows

 What will you be watching?
 Netflix’s most streamed shows of all time — which includes “Squid Game,” “Stranger Things” and “Wednesday.”

-According to the application page, the winner will need to score each TV series out of 10, based on the following criteria:
+According to the application page, the winner will need to score each TV series out of 10, based on:

-- Bingeability rating – likeliness of you watching more than 1 episode in each sitting
+- Binge-ability rating: The likeliness of you watching more than one episode in each sitting

-- Distractibility rating – how often you found yourself distracted during? (work emails, cooking, texting your pals)
+- Distractibility rating: How often you found yourself distracted during the show (with work emails, cooking, texting your pals)

-- The grand finale rating – just how wow’d you were at the season finale
+- The grand finale rating: Just how wowed you were at the season finale

 Applications close at 11:59 p.m.
 Monday.
 Apply here.